Daniel-Andarge/Agro-API/README.md

 ## About The Project

-AgroAPI is a RESTful web service application that provides data and information related to poultry and dairy farming.
-In addition, it streamlines the industry’s supply chain by directly connecting farmers with buyers and farm input dealers, effectively eliminating middlemen (brokers) from the process
+AgroAPI is a RESTful web service built to serve as a backend solution for B2B applications within the poultry and dairy farming industry.
+Developed as the capstone project for my specialization in backend development with the ALX-Africa Software Engineering program, AgroAPI optimizes the agricultural supply chain by directly connecting farmers with buyers and farm input suppliers.
+By removing intermediaries, the platform enhances efficiency and transparency within the industry.

 ### NOTE: